Abstract

 [

-advice delivered in a relatively recent CLIR report directed toward digital
+a relatively recent CLIR report directed toward digital humanities centers [

-being produced outside of DH centers, and the user base has broadened even
+of DH centers, and the user base has broadened even further, getting the

-tools and services are more sophisticated, robust, transparent, and easy to
+services are more sophisticated, robust, transparent, and easy to use

 a broad base of interest within the humanities community"